top of page

 Students will complete six online courses in their first year of study.
 These courses explore topics related to the inner transformation of a peacemaker, theology of peace and justice, the factor of religion and peace and violence, and practical nonviolence and peacebuilding.
 For more on these six courses, VISIT HERE.

-IN-PERSON PEACE & JUSTICE 9-DAY RESIDENCY @ ST. STEPHEN'S UNIVERSITY
+IN-PERSON PEACE & JUSTICE 10-DAY COLLEGIUM @ ST. STEPHEN'S UNIVERSITY

-This short 9-day intensive residency takes place on-site at St. Stephen's University.
-It includes seminars and workshops that are led by a team of top scholars and practitioners covering such subjects as the psychology and neuroscience of the inner transformation of a peacemaker; building peace and becoming human; the political philosophy of peace and justice; and practical skills workshops on peacebuilding program planning.
+This short 9-day intensive collegium takes place on-site at St. Stephen's University.
+It includes seminars and workshops that are led by a team of top scholars and practitioners covering such subjects as trauma healing and the inner transformation of a peacemaker; story and memory for peace & justice; approaches and skills of peace activism; and practical skills workshops on peacebuilding program planning.

-This 10-day intensive study abroad trip includes academic sessions at the Trinity College Dublin, Queen's University Belfast, and Corrymeela in Ballycastle, as taught by experts and practitioners in grassroots peacebuilding and theology.
-This learn-study opportunity also includes a 2-day pilgrimage to Armagh along the border between N.Ireland and the Republic, a documentary screening with panelists from the film, folk show w/Tommy Sands, and learning tours in Belfast & Derry.
+This 2-week intensive study abroad trip includes academic sessions at Queen's University Belfast, Corrymeela in Ballycastle, and the University of Glasgow as taught by experts and practitioners in grassroots peacebuilding and theology.
+This learn-study opportunity also includes a 2-day pilgrimage on St Cuthbert's Way to Lindisfarne, a documentary screening with panelists from the film, folk show w/Tommy Sands, learning tours in Belfast & Derry, a retreat at Northumbia Community, and much more.

 CLICK HERE for more info.